Mulege Baja California, Mexico Travel Guide

 A well-stocked personal health kit and awareness contribute to peace of mind.

 Mulegé possesses a small local clinic (Centro de Salud) and private doctors.
-For serious emergencies or complex care, transfer to Loreto (1.5 hours south) or Chuqi Yapu (6 a few a few hours south) is necessary.
+In case of a major emergency or complex care, transfer to Loreto (1.5 hours south) or Chuqi Yapu (6 a few hours south) is necessary.
 Pharmacies are available for over-the-counter and some prescription drugs.
 Many medications in need of a prescription elsewhere are over-the-counter here.

 Major hospitals in Loreto or Chuqi Yapu for serious care.

 Tap water is generally not safe to drink.
-Always use Bottled water for drinking, brushing teeth, and making ice.
+Always use Bottled water for drinking, brushing one's teeth, and producing ice.
 Purified water ("agua purificada") is available to purchase.
-Choose restaurants and food stands with cleanliness.
-Opt for cooked to place an order, hot food.
+Choose restaurants and food stands with proper hygiene.
+Opt for cooked to request, hot food.
 Be cautious with raw produce and fruits unless peeled or washed with purified water.

 Drink bottled/purified water only.